-^{}The Church Loan Fund's investment in cash, cash equivalents, and readily marketable securities which, for purposes of GAAP include the short-term fund in the table above, was increased by \$500,000 to total of \$2,573,481 at December 31, 2013, by subsequent action of the Board of Trustees.
+\The Church Loan Fund's investment in cash, cash equivalents, and readily marketable securities which, for purposes of GAAP include the short-term fund in the table above, was increased by \$500,000 to total of \$2,573,481 at December 31, 2013, by subsequent action of the Board of Trustees.
 The Church Development Loan Fund does not treat cash held for operations as an "Investment" for purposes of the table above.

-Our investment policies, including asset allocations, are made and maintained by the Financial Services Committee of the Board of Trustees, which currently consists of Trustees Shawn Wyatt, a Certified Financial Planner; Gary Beach, former Great Plains Conference treasurer; Sandra Holt, retired Investment Adviser Representative of Commonwealth Financial Network; Richard Martin, retired Kansas Health Foundation Investment Manager; Steve Schulte, retired CFO; Garth Strand, retired CEO of Heartland Credit Union; Carol Shelton, CPA; and Melinda Parks, Principal of Freestate Advisors.
+Our investment policies, including asset allocations, are made and maintained by the Financial Services Committee of the Board of Trustees, which currently consists of Trustees Shawn Wyatt, a Certified Financial Planner; Gary Beach, former Great Plains Conference treasurer;; Richard Martin, retired Kansas Health Foundation Investment Manager; Steve Schulte, retired CFO; Garth Strand, retired CEO of Heartland Credit Union; Carol Shelton, CPA; and Melinda Parks, Principal of Freestate Advisors.